 Indiana Democrats call for summer study of virtual schools

-The letter, addressed to House Speaker Brian Bosma, was signed by Pfaff, and representatives Vernon Smith, Edward DeLaney and Sheila Klinker; all four are Democrats who serve on the House Education Committee during legislative session.
+The letter, addressed to House Speaker Brian Bosma, was signed by State Rep. Tonya Pfaff and Reps.
+Vernon G. Smith, Edward DeLaney and Sheila Klinker; all four are Democrats who serve on the House Education Committee during legislative session.

 “Recent scandals surrounding both Indiana Virtual School and Indiana Virtual Pathways Academy highlight the need for swift action from the General Assembly to increase oversight and accountability in Indiana’s virtual charter program,” the letter states.

 Recently-passed legislation, HEA 1400, urged the Legislative Council to assign the topic to study committee, but that did not happen.
 The legislation received broad bipartisan support, passing the House by a vote of 93-0 and Senate by a vote of 48-0, according to the letter.

 The four legislators “urge the Legislative Council to reconsider.”

 “We implore the Legislative Council to utilize the 2019 interim wisely and assign this topic to the appropriate committee so the General Assembly can be well prepared for the 2020 Legislative Session,” the letter states.
 “With the Interim Study Committee on Education scheduled to meet Aug.
 22, we request that the topic above be added to the agenda.”